coderdojobraga/shuriken/CONTRIBUTING.md

 title: "Your title"
 date: "Publishing date"
 author: "your name"
-authorImage: "path to your image"
+photo: "path to your image"
 draft: true/false
 featured: true/false
 ---
 ```

 The date should be in the `yyyy-mm-dd`format, and you should set it to a few days after you intend on creating a PR (if you don't know what that means, read to the end).
 Your image should be under `../img/team/`.
 If you don't have an image yet, upload one to that directory and include it in your branch.
-So, your `authorImage` should look like `../img/team/your-photo.format`.
+So, your `photo` should look like `../img/team/your-photo.format`.
 If you aren't done writing, set the `draft`property to `true`.

 If your post is very relevant it should be featured on our main page.
 If that is the case, set the `feature` to true.
 However, always consult with the dev team on whether or not your post should be featured before setting that property.